-- Delaware Department of Transportation (one position)

-- City of Seaford, Delaware (one position)
+- Delaware Department of Transportation (one position) - City of Seaford, Delaware (one position)

-- Sussex County (one position)

 The SWMPO Council meets to act on transportation issues of regional significance within the Metropolitan Planning Area.
-Local government entities designate representatives, while MDOT and DelDOT designate their own representatives.
+Local governments, entities, and State DOT's designate their own representatives.